swizzmagik/compound-protocol/README.md

     # Run a shell to the built image
     docker run -it compound-protocol /bin/sh

-From within a docker shell, you can interact locally with the protocol via ganache and truffle:
+From within a docker shell, you can interact locally with the protocol via [Ganache](https://trufflesuite.com/ganache/) and [Truffle](https://www.trufflesuite.com/):

 ```bash
     /compound-protocol > yarn console -n goerli